Lyncs-API/lyncs/docs/source/contacts.rst

 FAQs are collected in :ref:`FAQs <FAQs>`.

-If you are facing any issue on running Lyncs, please open an issue on the GitHub page `Issues <https://github.com/sbacchio/lyncs/issues>`_.
+If you are facing any issue running Lyncs, please open an issue on the GitHub page `Issues <https://github.com/sbacchio/lyncs/issues>`_.

 Authors
 -------